chronosphereio/calyptia-core-operator-docs/README.md

-      --kube-cluster string                 The name of the kubeconfig cluster to use --kube-context string                 The name of the kubeconfig context to use --kube-disable-compression            If true, opt-out of response compression for all requests to the server --kube-insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
+      --kube-cluster string                 The name of the kubeconfig cluster to use --kube-context string                 The name of the kubeconfig context to use --kube-disable-compression            If true, opt-out of response compression for all requests to the server --kube-insecure-skip-tls-verify       If true, the server certificate will not be checked for validity.
 This will make your HTTPS connections insecure
   -n, --kube-namespace string               If present, the namespace scope for this CLI request
       --kube-password string                Password for basic authentication to the API server --kube-proxy-url string               If provided, this URL will be used to connect via proxy --kube-request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
-A value of zero means don't timeout requests. (default "0")
+A value of zero means do not timeout requests. (default "0")
       --kube-server string                  The address and port of the Kubernetes API server --kube-tls-server-name string         If provided, this name will be used to validate server certificate.
 If this is not provided, hostname used to contact the server is used.
       --kube-token string                   Bearer token for authentication to the API server